rbarilani/git-bump-sh/README.md

 Arguments:

-* version-file : path to yml version file (default: version.yml)
+* version-file : path to the version file (default: version)

 Options: